Tonywuhk/realai.org/course/GCE/jupyter.md

 sudo pip3 install matplotlib
 ```

-This package is used in the [Reading MNIST Data](http://realai.org/course/jupyter/reading-MNIST-data.ipynb) session to plot the image of a handwritten digit.
+This package is used in the Reading MNIST Data ([on GitHub](https://github.com/real-ai/realai.org/blob/master/course/jupyter/reading-MNIST-data.ipynb)) session to plot the image of a handwritten digit.